jhallen/rsa-verify/README.md

 Main.c is an example of how to use the code.
 A signature and public key are included in main.c.
 In your case, you would put this code into your own bootloader.
-Verify an example signature like this:
+Verify the example signature like this:

 	./verify test/data
+	Signature matches!

 Here is the procedure to sign your own data: